Print

 1. To ensure even cooking, Brussels sprouts should be roughly the same size.
 If you have some larger ones, you may want to quarter them.

-3. The prosciutto may stick to the pan a little, so be sure to use a non-stick pan or line your baking sheet with parchment paper.
+2. The prosciutto may stick to the pan a little, so be sure to use a non-stick pan or line your baking sheet with parchment paper.
+(Note that if you use parchment paper, your Brussels sprouts may not brown as much).